zachcarlson/ASLImageRecognition/README.md

 ## File Manifest:
 - `Folder /data` - Contains all small data files
   - `letter_means_df.csv` - Mean pixel values for each letter
-- `Folder /documents` - Contains all reports as required for DSCI 591.
+- `Folder /documents` - Contains all reports as required for DSCI 591 and DSCI 592.
   - `Launch Report - Final Version.pdf` - PDF of first report for DSCI 591.
   - `DSCI 591 Data Acquisition and Pre-Processing Report.pdf` - PDF of second report for DSCI 591.
   - `DSCI 591 Exploratory Data Analytics Report.docx` - Third report for DSCI 591.